Vaccination Site Location:

-Important Information: When arriving for your appointment, enter through the doors closest to the ILSB building (south side of the chapel)
+Important Information: When arriving for your appointment, enter through the main entrance of the A.P.
+Beutel Health Center on Houston Street.

-Once your vaccination appointment is scheduled, SHS recommends that you fill out the appropriate vaccination forms prior to your appointment in order to minimize your wait time.
-These forms will also be available at the vaccination site if you are unable to fill them out in advance.
+Once your vaccination appointment is scheduled, SHS recommends that you fill out the appropriate vaccination form prior to your appointment in order to minimize your wait time.
+This form will also be available at the vaccination site if you are unable to fill it out in advance.

 Common side effects include:

 - On the arm where you got the shot: pain, redness and swelling